-The Governor Henry Seriake Dickson that I know -
+The Governor Henry Seriake Dickson That I Know -

 The pioneer Governor, Chief Diepreye Alamieyeseigha, (of blessed memory) was the first to give a glimmer of hope to threatened Ijaw communities outside Bayelsa.
 It is on the lips of all our people, that the late Alams responded promptly to the cries of the Arogbo people when they came under a grave existential challenge in 1999.
 He did not not turn his back to their desperate need then.
 History remembers him with love.
 May the Almighty God bless his soul.

-When the mantle of Hon Dickson became Governor in 2012, he sustained and built on this legacy.
+When Hon Dickson became Governor in 2012, he sustained and built on this legacy.
 He made out time out of his busy schedule to visit Arogbo.
 He got creative and extended some rare privilege to the Ijaw people outside Bayelsa.

 Dr. Felix Tuodolo from Bomadi in Delta State is still a Special Adviser in his Government till date.